mauroservienti/milestone.github.io/_posts/2019-04-03-turn-on-the-motors.md

 }
 ```

-The above `startup` simply does 3 things:
+The above `startup` "simply" does 3 things:

-1. Adds `Routing` components to the services that will be run by the ASP.Net Core application
+1. Adds the `Routing` component to the services that will be run by the ASP.Net Core application
 2. Through the `AddViewModelComposition`:
    1. Scans all assemblies in the `bin` directory looking for types that implement either the `IHandleRequests` interface or the `ISubscribeToCompositionEvents` one
    2. Registers all types matching the above "query" in the current "IoC/DI" container